snaveerafrizvi/FitBit_Data_Analysis/README.md

 This Project uses explores the Fitness Tracker Data publicly available on Kaggle.

 * Downloaded link for the data: https://www.kaggle.com/datasets/arashnic/fitbit.
+* A copy of the CSV files used as well as column descriptions are also uploaded

 As stated on Kaggle the data was sourced from this link: https://zenodo.org/records/53894#.X9oeh3Uzaao and was collected by: